Cuddling-Encouraged-heavily-Dnc/INT-please-3---/README.md

 # Fandoms
-Skatingrease , Ihasafacelulz ,
+[Warning:Just because i say im in these fandoms doesnt mean i know everything or even that much about these fandoms .
+I JUST LIKE THEM AND OR LORE / CHARACTERS OF IT.]

+Skatingrease , Ihasafacelulz ,Gacha club [gl and gl2 aswell] Mlbb / mobile legends bang bang Murder drones The amazing digital circus Minecraft Blair
 Forsaken , dandys world , crk/cookie run kingdom {dont know much about it and dont play it actually} .
 Let him go , Limbus company .
 Roblox , technoblade + YUB fans , fnaf , epithet erased , Minecraft youtubers kinda .
+Die of death but i lowk know nothin about it asides from like 1 character ./ j but still

 # .
 Ships -